gmurphey/ember-masonry-grid/README.md

 {{/masonry-grid}}
 ```

+This would also change the classes for the underlying `masonry-item` components.

 For a full list of options that are exposed, please see the [Masonry options](http://masonry.desandro.com/options.html).

-*A small caveat: while Ember allows us to pass most options to components as primitives, it doesn't handle `null` well.
-If you'd like to use `null` (as `containerStyle`, for example), you'll have to wrap it in quotes (`'null'`).*

 ## Custom Layouts